Sutton New Secondary School

 The planning application that had been submitted by Wates on behalf of the Department of Education for the proposed new school building was considered by Sutton Council’s Planning Committee on 10 September 2019.
 After lengthy discussion, and hearing from Wates about what they had done to address concerns about the application and from objectors, the Committee voted to reject the proposals.

-It was anticipated that if planning permission was granted at this time, the Greenshaw Learning Trust would open the secondary school in September 2020 in temporary accommodation to meet the need for school places.
-According to the Department for Education's policy, as planning permission for the permanent school building has not been granted by Sutton Council, the school will not receive funding to open in September 2020.
+It was anticipated that if planning permission for the permanent school building had been granted by Sutton Council at this time, the Greenshaw Learning Trust would open the secondary school in September 2020 in temporary accommodation to meet the need for school places; but as planning permission was not granted, the DfE will not provide funding to open the school in September 2020.

 Our new school vision